PlatONnetwork/docs/docs/Python-SDK.md

 - gasUsed-Number: The total amount of gas used by all transactions in the block.

-- timestamp-Number: the unix timestamp of the block.
+- timestamp-Number: the unix timestamp of the block (millisecond).

 - transactions-Array: transaction object array, or 32-byte transaction hash value, depending on the setting of returnTransactionObjects.